The 6 Dragons Kung Fu’s S.A.F.E. method for self-defense

-A note by Master Kongling – This, obviously, is not an all-in-one solution to all the possible critical contexts but in moments of intense psychological stress / emotion, a simple mental pattern like this can help us to solve the situation in the least possible invasive way.
+A note by Master Kongling – This, obviously, is not an all-in-one solution to all the possible critical contexts but in moments of intense psychological stress (read), a simple mental pattern like this could be the key to solve the situation in the least possible invasive way.

-- “Flee” means eliminating the problem by moving away from it, to reach a safe place (law controlled, crowded, inaccessible, etc.); in doing this, if possible, we must move slowly and discreetly, without ever showing any fear, anxiety or rush; if the aggression is already going on, naturally we have to run, but in all other cases, walking (and talking) offers advantages not to underestimate, it does not trigger forcibly rapid reactions, it approaches us to our safety point while still keeping our energies almost intact (indispensable in a hypothetical second time where we might have forcibly to run, fight etc.); the flee may appear simple but it is not, it’s the most difficult action to take (read )
+- Flee – It means eliminating the problem by moving away from it, to reach a safe place (law controlled, crowded, inaccessible, etc.); in doing this, if possible, we must move slowly and discreetly, without ever showing any fear, anxiety or rush; if the aggression is already started, naturally we could have to run but in all other cases, walking (and talking) offers advantages not to underestimate; to act with calmness it does not trigger forcibly rapid reactions, it approaches us to our safety point while still keeping our energies almost intact (and this can be indispensable in a hypothetical second time where we might have forcibly to run, fight etc.); the flee may appear simple but it is not, it’s the most difficult action to take (read )

-- Engage – It is and it must be the last option, no one knows how a street fight will end; we are saying this not only because we are peaceful people but also and above all) because a no rules combat is not a game, its consequences can be lethal and/or legally devastating (for all the persons involved, including us); in addition it must be said that we rarely know enough about our aggressors (what are they capable of doing, what they are willing to do, and with what instruments, abilities, weapons, determination, etc.); we do not necessarily have to respond with violence to other violence but if we have come to the point of not being able to prevent, discuss or escape and our lives are in danger we must face our opponents with everything within our reach (techniques, weapons of defense / attack, proper / improper, deception, etc.); in doing this, we must not forget that the goal is simply to put an end to hostility and to stop the people who are attacking us; where possible / reasonable we must try to defend ourselves in the least lethal possible way (blocking, disarming, dislocating, breaking, stunning, terrorizing, etc.); an excess of defense is not preferrable brings us endless problems (revenge, legal problems, remorse, etc.)
+- Engage – It is and it must be the last option, no one knows how a street fight will end; we are saying this not only because 6 Dragons Kung Fu promotes peace but also (and above all) because a no rules combat is not a game, its consequences can be lethal and/or legally devastating (for all the persons involved, including us); in addition it must be said that we rarely know enough about our aggressors (their real number, what are they capable of doing, what they are willing to do, with what tactics, abilities, weapons, determination, etc.); in 90% of cases we do not necessarily have to respond with violence to other violence but if we have come to the point of not being able to prevent, discuss or escape and our lives are in danger we must face our opponents with everything within our reach (technique, deception, weapons of defense / attack, proper / improper, etc.); in doing this, we must not forget that the goal is simply to put an end to hostility and to stop the people who are attacking us; where possible / reasonable we must try to defend ourselves in the least lethal possible way (blocking, disarming, dislocating, breaking, stunning, terrorizing, etc.); an excess of defense is not preferrable, it could bring us endless problems (revenge, legal problems, remorse, onerous legal fees, etc.)

 Author: Master Kongling